 You will select an empirical article from our set of assigned readings to summarize, analyze, and critique.
 This will be completed in two phases to promote self-reflection about your analysis.
-For your first submission, you will receive feedback from me alongside a set of novel questions about your report.
-Your second submission is expected to respond to my questions and incorporate my feedback where relevant, and it will be partly graded in how effectively it accomplishes that.
-The first and second report submissions will be due on October 16th at 11:59pm and November 22nd at 11:59pm, respectively.
+For your first submission (due February 12th), you will receive feedback from me alongside a set of novel questions about your report.
+Your second submission (due April 4th) is expected to respond to my questions and incorporate my feedback where relevant, and it will be partly graded in how effectively it accomplishes that.
 Additional details will be provided in class.